deepgram/kur/docs/source/specification.rst

 	  applied.
 The number of frames of required audio are derived from the bucket time (in seconds) by assuming that each audio frame has duration 10ms.
+	- ``data_cpus``: integer or None (default: None).
+The number of CPUs to use during audio processing.
+If None, it will use N-1 cores, where N is the number of cores available.

   The speech recognition supplier will produce the following data sources that you can use in your model: